kerrychu/SlurmWatch/README.md

 - follow [slack webhook tutorial](https://api.slack.com/messaging/webhooks) to create a slack app for your slack workspace and add it to appropriate channels
 - remember to replace the `.env` webhook to your own

+## Future Features
+- enable capability to monitor multiple users jobs instead of the signed in user

 ## Future Integrations

 Currently, the future integrations considered are